MathStuff/Matrices/README.md

 C.copy #Returns a copy of the matrix

-C.summary #Returns the string form of the object
+C.obj #Returns the string form of the object

 C.intForm #Returns integer form of the matrix